bananapielearnsjava/tp/docs/UserGuide.md

 ### Editing a patient: `edit`

 Edits an existing patient in the address book.
+This command will also show the edited details of the patient in the Patient View Panel.

 Format: `edit INDEX [n\NAME] [id\IDENTITY_NUMBER] [p\PHONE] [e\EMAIL] [addr\ADDRESS]
  [ec\EMERGENCY_CONTACT] [dob\DATE_OF_BIRTH] [b\BLOOD_TYPE] [ar\ALCOHOLIC_RECORD] [g\GENDER] [sr\SMOKING_RECORD]